trans is not a trend, says model ines rau

 I think the problem could be that a lot of feminine boys would feel like being transgender just because it's a trend.
 That's why I always recommend being sure, to see a specialist.
-It's not a new hair look -- it's a life-changing situation.
-I see a lot of young cross-dressers lately being called transgender.
+It's not a new hair look - it's a life-changing situation.
+I see a lot of young cross-dressers lately being called transgenders.

 What advice would you give to young transgender kids who lack confidence to be who they are and who are afraid of being judged?

 To really not care about what people think.
 To be sure of this being what you really want.
 As I said previously, it's not a trend.
 And if you don't see yourself with sexual female attributes, you're not a transgender woman.